pd-uk/TEST/README.md

 ## Installation

-To Run (This has been tested on a HDP/CDH cluster):
+To Run (This has been tested on a HDP Sandbox):

 *  How to setup the environment to run the current program:
  *